prokoudine/ardour-tutorial/content/recording/routing-between-applications/index.en.md

 All you have to do is launch Qjackctl, start JACK, then start making sounds in the browser, then connect browser's outputs to a track in Ardour.
 You can use either Connections or Graph windows in Qjackctl to do that, or you can do it directly in Ardour.
-For that, in the Audio Connection Manager manager switch to the _Other_ tab in _Sources_ on the left and connect your browser's output to an Ardour track that is called _From YT_ here:
+For that, in the Audio Connection Manager switch to the _Other_ tab in _Sources_ on the left and connect your browser's output to an Ardour track that is called _From YT_ here: